kostyaVyrodov/education/aws/services/7_3_SNOWBALL.md

 - all data is encrypted inside suitcase
 - process takes weeks
 - 10TB -> 10PB = snowball
+- Snowball offers 50 TB of raw storage space and 42 TB of usable space.
+It also encrypts data using KMS (Key Management Service).

 **Snowball edge**
 - gives you local compute capability